 Fugitive dust is limited to an opacity of 20% or less on site, and 10% or less at the property boundary.
 Opacity is a measurement of how much visibility is obscured by a plume of dust.
 For example, if a plume of dust obscures 20% of the view in the background, the visible emissions from the dust plume is 20% opacity.

 Visit the EPA Website for more information on how visible emissions are measured.

 Fugitive Dust Control Plans

 In addition to opacity limits, any source 1/4 acre or greater in size is required to submit a Fugitive Dust Control Plan (FDCP) to the Utah Division of Air Quality (UDAQ).
 The FDCP is required to help sources minimize the amount of fugitive dust generated onsite.

 A source is required to submit a FDCP prior to initial construction or operation and prior to any modifications made on site that effect fugitive dust emissions.
 The FDCP can be completed online.
 Plans are no cost and include instant approval for your project.

 If completing the FDCP online is not an option, a hard copy may be completed and submitted by mail to the DAQ for electronic processing.
 To request a hard copy of the fugitive dust rules and form, contact DAQ by phone at (801) 536-4000.
-Please note: it may take up to 14 days from the date of request to receive this information or to receive an approval letter if a hard copy is submitted for processing.
+Please note: it may take up to 14 days from the date of the request to receive this information or to receive an acceptance letter if a hard copy is submitted for processing.

 Fugitive Dust Requirements